 If you have any questions about the Pupil Premium, please don’t hesitate to contact me and I would be happy to help.

-Please find the latest Pupil Premium Report and the Application Form for Free School Meals below:
+Please find the latest Pupil Premium Report, our Disadvantaged Learner Charter and the Application Form for Free School Meals below: